 Eggs in your wine?
 I realize that concept may sound less than appealing at first.
-But leave it to the French to have put oeufs1eggs in wine and made something glorious of it.
+But leave it to the French to have put eggs in wine and made something glorious of it.
 Perhaps it doesn’t hurt that there is also bacon, mushrooms, pearl onions.
 A bit of butter helping make a luscious sauce.

 If you’ve ever had oeufs en meurette–dug your fork into that pillow of poached egg, the yolk blending with the richly flavored sauce–you know how delicious that unexpected combination can be.
 This wine-y dish is, perhaps not surprisingly, a tradition from the Burgundy repertoire of French cuisine, this sauce combination echoing the flavors associated with à la bourguignonne preparations.
 Maybe it’s that semester I spent at University of Dijon in the heart of Burgundy that made this dish instantly appealing to me.